archlinuxhardened/selinux/README.md

 * util-linux-selinux
 * systemd-selinux

-Optionnal but very nice to have:
+Optional but very nice to have:
 * openssh-selinux findutils-selinux psmisc-selinux

 Policy